LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.153.0
+*Released*: 12 April 2022
+* Add AncestorRenderer for display of ancestor lookup columns
+* Update SampleFinder to use Ancestor columns in results grids
+* Update logic in `QueryModel::getColumn` for finding matching lookup columns so it handles additional layers of lookups

 ### version 2.152.1
 *Released*: 11 April 2022
 * Issue 45139: grid header menu is clipped by the bounding container instead of overflowing it